 Being partnered with Ada Developers Academy does not only mean you have the chance to diversify your software development team and be a part of a meaningful change in the industry, but ultimately your company is helping Ada achieve their mission of diversifying the tech industry.
 Being a part of driving the Ada mission means you are a part of the real and meaningful change in the tech community regarding the diversity gap.

 As a company partner, your role is to fund the education of the admitted Ada student and help us complete the training of the Ada student by giving them on-the-job training to make them hirable junior developers.
 The added bonus of being a partner with Ada is having the chance to convert your intern into an FTE at your company.
 This partnership also opens up a pipeline of Ada Alum and graduates.
 Companies that have capitalized on this pipeline see upwards of 15, and in particular cases, over 40 of our Alum working in full-time software developer roles.

-Ada Developers Academy is a cost-free software development training program for women and gender-expansive folks to prepare them for web development and mobile software development careers.
-Through six months of intensive in-class work followed by a five-month paid internship at a sponsoring company, students gain practical experience graduating with fluency in full-stack development.
+Ada Developers Academy is a tuition-free software development training program for women and gender-expansive folks to prepare them for web development and mobile software development careers.
+Through six months of intensive in-class work followed by a five-month internship at a sponsoring company, students receive a stipend and gain practical experience graduating with fluency in full-stack development.
 Ada is a community-supported non-profit, with the majority of its funding from sponsoring company partners in the Seattle region.